hackiftekhar/IQListKit/README.md

             //like this `let section = IQSection(identifier: 1)`
             let section = IQSection(identifier: "first")

-            //We could also provide the header/footer title and it's size also, they are optional
+            //We can also provide the header/footer title, they are optional
             //let section = IQSection(identifier: "first",
-            //                        header: "I'm header", headerSize: CGSize(width: UITableView.automaticDimension, height: 30),
+            //                        header: "I'm header",
-            //                        footer: "I'm footer", footerSize: CGSize(width: UITableView.automaticDimension, height: 50))
+            //                        footer: "I'm footer")

+            /*Or we an also provide custom header footer view and it's model, just like the cell, We just have to adopt IQModelableSupplementaryView protocol to SampleCollectionReusableView And it's also havie exactly same requirement as cell (have a model property) However, you also need to register this using list.registerSupplementaryView(type: SampleCollectionReusableView.self,
+                                         kind: UICollectionView.elementKindSectionHeader, registerType: .nib)
+              and use it like below
+            */
+            //let section = IQSection(identifier: "first",
+            //                        headerType: SampleCollectionReusableView.self,
+            //                        headerModel: "This is my header text for Sample Collection model")

             list.append(section)